zadilkhwaja/Run-solution-file-in-VSCode/README.md

 # Run-solution-file-in-VSCode

-In this repository I will show how you can run a project in VSCode if you do not have Visual Studio to run a solution (.sln) file.
+In this repository I will show how you can run a project in VSCode if you do not have Visual Studio to run a solution (.sln) file, in other words I'll show you how to set up a local testing server.

 # Step 1:
 - Create a server.bat file using notepad++ and save it in the project folder.